99 Nights in the Forest hero image

 What is the best class in 99 Nights in the Forest?

 Per Fandom, the best starter class is Camper — it is the cheapest at 10 Diamonds and spawns with a Flashlight, making it the realistic first purchase for new players.
 For late-game combat, Cyborg (600 Diamonds) is widely considered the strongest because of the Laser Cannon's damage and AoE.
-Vampire is a strong combat alternative, and Assassin or Explorer are top picks for speedrunning the true ending.
+Vampire (600 Diamonds, melee lifesteal) is a strong combat alternative; Assassin's +10% sprint speed and Explorer's bigger map radius and fog speed boosts suit players racing toward the missing-kid caves.

 What biomes are in 99 Nights in the Forest?